bnestor/hydrophone_streamer/README.md

 ## Coming Soon
 - Option to delete older files
 - File pointing to the latest downloaded file for streaming
-- Docker support for handling failures due to connectivity issues

 ## Contributing
 If you have a hydrophone source, create a custom class that inherits from `src/hydrophone_streamer/supported_classes/base_streaming_class.py`.
 If token-access is required, you may need to modify the `src/configs/token_config.yaml` as well.